Ananyag2617/AnanyaWebsiteStyle/questions.md

 <div>

 <h2>Write about how you plan to use what you learned in this lesson to improve your CPT project.</h2>
 For my cpt project, something that I used from this lesson is bootstrap.
 I used it to make my website more interactive and a bit more professenial in terms of looks and even the website features.
 In order to do this I found a webite and used different class methods that the wesite provided.
-Here is a line of code where I used bootstrap: <button class="btn btn-primary mb-3 position-absolute top-160 start-50 translate-middle" onclick="addFood()">Add"
+Here is a line of code where I used bootstrap: